fkibria/Responsive_portfolio/README.md

 * Screenshots are provided as a reference in the `Assets/Images` folder.
 Your app does not need to be _exactly_ like the images.
 Use Bootstrap to create a similar, responsive layout.

-### Hints

-* Use Bootstrap's grid system (containers, rows, and columns).

-* On an `xs` screen, content should take up the entire screen.
-On `sm` and larger screens, you should have some margins on the left and right sides of the screen.
-Check out various sites on your mobile device vs. your computer to see examples of these differences.

-* Use an HTML validation service to ensure that each page has valid HTML.

 ### Minimum Requirements